 Highly Capable Learners

-Federal Way Public Schools believes that students who show attributes of highly capable learners need a differentiated learning environment that provides acceleration, rigor, and differentiation.
-The district concurs with the rich research regarding the multitudes of children of poverty and cultural diversity who are unidentified as potentially gifted learners.
-Read more »
+Federal Way Public Schools believes that students who show the attributes of highly capable learners need a learning environment that provides acceleration, rigor, and differentiation.
+The district concurs with the rich research regarding the multitudes of children of poverty and cultural diversity who have been or can be unidentified as potentially gifted learners.

+The Highly Capable Program includes services for identified students K-12.
 FWPS provides academic challenges through a variety of advanced secondary programs that are available in both middle and high schools.
 Students who completed the elementary Highly Capable Program have opportunities to participate in Advanced Placement classes, International Baccalaureate courses, and the Cambridge Preparatory program.
-The Advancement via Individual Determination Program (AVID) is open to students who are the first in their families to prepare for university.